Izumi-Sonoka/Astaraxia/README.md

 ## Goals

 - Provide a fully transparent build system
-- Offer unified package management for both binary and source packages
+- Offer unified package management for source
 - Maintain reproducibility with explicit, auditable metadata
 - Keep the system predictable, minimal, and maintainable
 - Allow users to fully rebuild or inspect any component